agormp/sequencelib/README.md

 ---

 ### Class: `Protein_sequence(Sequence)`
 Specialized sequence class for protein sequences.
-Inherits directly from `Sequence`.
+Has access to all the methods in its base class (Sequence).

 ---